Comparing RGP Multifocal Lens Designs

 Alternating systems require unrestricted vertical lens movement.
 Influential factors are lid closure, lid position and pressure.
 The vertical corneal diameter and the vertical corneal scleral profile determine the path along which a stable lens can travel.
 The smaller the corneal diameter in proportion to lens diameter, the smaller the path of vertical movement.

 Astigmatism, depending on how high the amount, may affect lens movement.
 The lens may move suddenly or tip in a meridian.

 The entire corneal topography is relevant to lens movement.
 The amount of tears and composition can change movement.
 The state of the lens, such as diameter, thickness, inside geometry, bevel, edge, weight and surface are factors for vertical mobility.

 Figure 2.
-The lower lid changes position when the eye looks
+The lower lid changes position when the eye looks down.

 Measuring and Assessing Alternating Multifocal Lens Adaptation

 - Measure the corneal topography to define the contact lens geometry

 - Measure the corneal diameter to define the contact lens diameter

 - Define the maximum and minimum pupil diameter and position (central, nasal, decentered)